cj-mills/christianjmills/posts/onnx-directml-unity-tutorial/part-2/index.md

 ## Summary

-In this tutorial series, we created a DLL to perform object detection using ONNX Runtime and DirectML, and built a simple Unity project that leveraged this DLL.
+In this two-part tutorial series, you learned how to implement real-time object detection in Unity using ONNX Runtime and DirectML.
+In Part 1, we created a dynamic link library (DLL) file in Visual Studio to perform object detection with ONNX Runtime and DirectML.
+In this post, we integrated this DLL file into a Unity project and performed real-time object detection.
+You should now have the skills and knowledge to leverage ONNX Runtime and DirectML in your Unity projects.